Ulva Seaweed is used for Rare Earth Mineral Extraction.

 How does it work?

-The Mechanism of REE Biosorption by Ulva and similar seaweeds.
+The Mechanism of Rare Earth Elements Biosorption by Ulva and Other Seaweeds.

 Ulva species, such as Ulva lactuca, have a high capacity to bind with metal ions, including REEs.
 This is due to the presence of certain functional groups in their biomass, particularly the sulphated polysaccharide known as ulvan, as well as hydroxyl (-OH), carboxylic (-COOH), and amide (N-H) groups.
 These groups provide a large surface area with a negative charge, which attracts and binds to the positively charged REE ions.